chrsonline/uber-movies-hw/README.md

 ### Future enhancements

-Improved search functionality for any field, might require using something like lucene as a document store to improve full text search on an entire records, so as not to have to specify every field in a mysql "like" query.
+* Improved search functionality for any field, might require using something like lucene as a document store to improve full text search on an entire records, so as not to have to specify every field in a mysql "like" query.

-Improved data validation and error schema.
-There is some allowance for expections being thrown Paginated collection browsing, following better restful document access for each location, movie, actor.
+* Improved data validation and error schema.
+There is some allowance for expections being thrown, but if this service were to be consumer or maintained for use as a maintained or publicly accessible API, there would need to be a lot of additional error handling and service specification.

+* Paginated collection browsing, following better restful document access for each location, movie, actor.

-Allowing search by related records (actors, movies etc...) would require that the dataset be better organized.
+* Allowing search by related records (actors, movies etc...) would require that the dataset be better organized.